odinghosh/SGSafety/README.md

 4. If the checkboxes are unchecked, the user will be not notified of those hazards even if the hazards are happening in the user's area

-5. The logout button is also placed here

-6. A snapshot of the settings page will look something as follows:
+5. A snapshot of the settings page will look something as follows:

     <p align="center">
         <img width="221" height="400" src="https://www.dropbox.com/s/yclgliumgks0mew/settings.png?raw=1">